 Exterior Lounge Space

-Back inside the main lobby area and up a small staircase is the Sunset Bar.
-Modern and exotic, the scene somehow evokes feelings from an earlier, more romantic era.
+Back inside the main lobby area and up a small staircase is Bar Soleil.
+Modern and chic and exotic, the space blends tropical warmth with modern elegance.

-Intimate, with a warm color scheme, Haitian art adorns the walls.
+Open-air, with a bright, light color scheme, Haitian art adorns the walls.
 The sea-facing windows open through white shutters, delivering those views of which you never tire.

-The original bar, a favorite gathering point of many, has been beautifully maintained, upgraded with icy-white counter tops and classic, brass-button bar stools.
+The original bar, a favorite gathering point of many, has been beautifully maintained, upgraded with icy-white counter tops and classic, white-and-yellow bar stools.
 The bar retains its outdoor seating as it opens onto the pool area as it did before.

 This was our favorite spot for a sunset drink "back in the day (one of our early magic memories)."
-With the same endless views over the ocean and out to the horizon, it will soon regain its "top spot" status for sunset cocktails.
+With the same endless views over the ocean and out to the horizon, it has regained its "top spot" status for sunset cocktails.